-Musicians are encouraged and learn how to improve their ensemble playing and improvisational skills in regular rehearsing, practising and performing with musicians of similar ability as well as developing their own individual playing.
-We expect all of our members to be proactive in demonstrating good reading, sight-reading and improvising skills.
-Continual development of our members' awareness and understanding of the jazz idiom, relevant jazz theory and practice is also important to our sessions.
+Musicians are encouraged and learn how to improve their jazz ensemble playing and improvisational skills in regular rehearsing, practising and performing with musicians of similar ability as well as developing their own individual playing.
+We expect all of our members to be proactive in developing and demonstrating good musical awareness, reading, sight-reading, improvising and organisational skills.
+Continual development of our members' awareness and understanding of the jazz idiom, relevant jazz theory and practice is also important to our rehearsals and performances.

 GYJA (Gloucestershire Youth Jazz Academy)

-* A hugely popular group encouraging the next generation of jazz stars.
+* A hugely popular group encouraging the next generation of budding jazz musicians.

 * This ensemble is the ideal opportunity for any young musicians keen to explore jazz music and develop fundamental musical skills and musicianship.

 * Young musicians ideally grade 4 and above are encouraged to join - no experience of jazz nor audition is necessary, however the ability to read music notation is important, as well as frequent independent practice.

 * Usually ideal for students age 10 - 16.